Recruitment Strategies, Legal Landscapes, and the Great Home Care Divide: 3 Changes to Expect Next Year

 Angelo Spinola, a leading attorney in the home care industry recaps 2019 as being an interesting year where federal and state legislature have played a larger role in our industry.
 We’ve seen local unions getting their foot in the home care door more and more.

 For example, this year in California we’ve seen AB 5 get roll out and begin affecting the local home health and home care agencies.
-Under AB 5, all home-based care workers would have to be hired as employees rather than having the option to be contracted out as specialized workers.
+Under AB 5, all post-acute care workers would have to be hired as employees rather than having the option to be contracted out as specialized workers.
 Often times home health agencies can’t hire on a therapist or workers from a staffing agency due to increased costs or other conflicts.

 AB 5 also required contracted workers to perform tasks outside of a company’s usual course of business based off their own independent trade or occupation.
 The increased labor cost to bring on such employees will be nearly impossible for most agencies.